openhab/openhab-android/CONTRIBUTING.md

 **Is it fine to go with Kotlin for my contribution?**

 We don't use Kotlin.
-This is due to the fact, that our main product is written in pure java.
-Even tough the Android community is adapting Kotlin well, most guys from the Java community have never seen Kotlin code before.
+This is due to the fact, that our server components are written in pure Java.
+Even tough the Android community is adapting Kotlin well, most guys from the Java community are not used to writing Kotlin code before.

 **Is there an architectural design for the presentation layer?**

 There is no MVVM/MVP or MVC in place, because the app is not too complex and it would not really benefit from something like that right now.

 **Is there an architectural design for the data layer?**

 The data layer is separated to it's own package.

-**Where does the sitemap rendering happen?**
+**Where does the Sitemap rendering happen?**

 WidgetListFragment + (especially) WidgetAdapter

 **How is navigation managed?**

 ContentController manages how fragments are displayed, and MainActivity commands it what fragments to display.
-Navigation is too dynamic in our app (determined by sitemap) for the navigation architecture component to be useful.
+Navigation is too dynamic in our app (determined by Sitemap) for the navigation architecture component to be useful.

 **Do we use fragments in our activities?
 If yes, are they necessary?**